dservgun/erp/README.md

  * Seaside or ScalaFX: My opinion is that ui has an oo bias and Smalltalk is a better solution.
 Need to investigate that.
  * For internal testing, wxPython seems to be a more suitable option.
 Though that is still debatable.
  * [Haxe](http://haxe.org)

+## Coding standards (mostly borrowed from haskellwiki)
+The server (ErpServer.hs) and the model (ErpModel.hs) are getting out of control.
+Needs a rewrite.
+Naming of variables: this happens when we do a match for maybe and have to come up with another set of readable names for each case.

 ## Notes (discrepancies between the tryton and the current model):
   * The accounting method that simplifies computation of inventory and probably preferable is to manage products as batches